Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Introduction

-Our third result is a classical algorithm for $\SVP$ that improves over the algorithm from~\cite{CCL18} and results in the fastest classical algorithm that has a space complexity $2^{0.5n+o(n)}$. \begin{theorem}[Algorithm for $\SVP$ with $2^{0.5n+o(n)}$ space] There is a classical algorithm that solves $\SVP$ in $2^{1.740n+o(n)}$ time and $2^{0.5n+o(n)}$ space. \end{theorem}
+Our third result is a classical algorithm for $\SVP$ that improves over the algorithm from~\cite{CCL18} and results in the fastest classical algorithm that has a space complexity $2^{0.5n+o(n)}$. \begin{theorem}[Algorithm for $\SVP$ with $2^{0.5n+o(n)}$ space] There is a classical algorithm that solves $\SVP$ in $2^{1.669n+o(n)}$ time and $2^{0.5n+o(n)}$ space. \end{theorem}

-The time complexity of our second and third results are obtained using a known upper bound of the kissing number which is $2^{0.402n}$.
-In practice most lattices have a much smaller kissing number which is often $2^{o(n)}$.
-In that case, our classical algorithm runs in time $2^{1.292n}$ and our quantum algorithm runs in time $2^{0.750n}$.
+The time complexity of our second and third results are obtained using a known upper bound on a quantity $\beta(\cL)^n$ related to the kissing number, which depends on the lattice and is always upper bounded by $2^{0.402n}$.
+We analysed the dependency of the running time of our algorithm in this quantity $\beta(\cL)$ and plotted (Figure~\ref{fig:complexity_svp_all}) the graph of the complexity exponent as a function of $\beta(\cL)$.
+In practice, for most lattices, $\beta(\cL)^n$ is often a $2^{o(n)}$ \footnote{ Please refer to our discussion on kissing number in Section~\ref{section_preliminaries}.}.
+In this case, the running time of our algorithm is significantly better than when using the generic upper bound on $\beta(\cL)$.